CSUSBIndependentStudy/centos/BASE.md

     HOSTNAME=<dns path for ip address>
     GATEWAY=<ip address of router>

-Start network.
+Start the network service.

     service network start

-Edit _/etc/resolv.conf_
+Edit _/etc/resolv.conf_ to set the ip address of 2 DNS servers.
+The syntax is as follows.
+(Do not type the angle brackets.)

     nameserver <ip address of dns server 1>
     nameserver <ip address of dns server 2>

-Test network by pinging the gateway.
+Test the configuration by pinging the gateway (router).

     ping <gateway ip address>

+The ping command will iterate on sending ping messages to the gateway.
-Note: I needed to wait a long time for the ping to succeed.
+In my case, __I needed to wait a long time for the ping to succeed__.

-== CONTINUE FROM HERE
+__ THESE INSTRUCTIONS NEED REVISION FROM THIS POINT __

 ## Configure security